Skip to content

 Privacy

 This extension currently doesn't use telemetry.
 All computations are fully offline.
-The data is collected from the local repository and calculated with language servers and git.
+The data is collected from the local repository in the workspace, the language server protocol and git.

 Support